Coping with Mother's Day

 You don’t have to cope alone

-Join the Canteen Connect community to read stories about how other young people have coped with different losses and chat to them.
-Or talk to a Canteen counsellor about what you’re feeling and to get some advice.
+Join the Canteen Connect community to chat and connect with other young people who have faced similar challenges.
+You can also talk to a Canteen counsellor about what you’re feeling.
 They can chat with you online, by phone, or in person.

 About the author